pedjak/grails-gorm-interceptors/README.md

 ```

 It would be good that the rest of the application does not know if entries
-are comming from database or not.
+are coming from database or not.
 You could make CountryService for that, but
 it would be more in the spirit of Gorm to define a few after interceptors: